Hollowing Tools and Tips

 I want to buy hollowing tools, do you recommend the high speed steel tips or carbide tips?

 I primarily use the HSS tools.
 There are advantages and disadvantages to both.
-The reason I like the HSS best is that they work better in a greater variety of materials, where the carbide tools can be a little too aggressive in some of the harder, drier woods.
+The reason I like the HSS is that they work better in a greater variety of materials, where the carbide tools can be a little too aggressive in some of the harder, drier woods.
 The advantage to the carbide is you don’t have to sharpen them and they can get a cleaner cut in some materials.
 The carbide, however are very fragile and chip easily if mishandled.
 Watch this short video for a little more info on the pros and cons:

 How deep can the 1/2”, 5/8”, 3/4” and 1″ hollowing tools hollow?

 The 1/2” Hollowing tools can hollow approximately 6” deep.
 The 5/8” Hollowing tools can hollow approximately 8” deep, the 3/4” Hollowing tools can hollow approximately 12” deep and the 1″ Hollowing tools can hollow approximately 14″ deep.

 What size hollowing tools should I get?